cnvogelg/plipbox/doc/src/amiga.md

   server IPs (if you don't use dynamic DNS via DHCP)
   - Do not forget to save your settings with Amiga+S or `Menu: Settings -> Save`
   - Now you can go online with your new interface `plipbox`
+  - If you use multiple plipbox devices in a single network then you have to set a unique MAC address for each one.
+Select `Hardware Tab` and double click your `plipbox` entry.
+Now select `SANA-II Parameters` and enter a new MAC address in the `Hardware address` field.

 ### 2.5 Roadshow